 Multiples in Pregnancy@headingTag>

-A multiple pregnancy presents risks during pregnancy and delivery for the mother.
-For the babies in a multiple pregnancy, there is an increased risk of premature delivery and lifelong health or developmental problems.
+A multiples pregnancy presents risks during pregnancy and delivery for the mother.
+For the babies in a multiples pregnancy, there is an increased risk of premature delivery and lifelong health or developmental problems.

 Truth About IVF Success Rates@headingTag>

 Compared with other fertility treatments, IVF has the highest success rates, particularly for younger women.
 However, the success of this treatment depends on many individual factors, including age and the presence of other health conditions.